BoredPotatoDev/Platformer_Project/README.md

 # LEVEL 4 DEPRESSION
 - Theme: blue
 - Objectiive: Get to the top and pull the level or take the chip
-- water level is rising
+- Water level is rising
-- touch the water = death
+- Touch the water = death
 - Once objective is complete you can go to the next stage
 - Choice: Take the chip
         if not